Austinuc/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-6-print_line.c | Draws a line in the terminal 7-print_diagonal.c | Draws a diagonal line on the terminal 8-print_square.c | Prints a square from a given input size
+6-print_line.c | Draws a line in the terminal 7-print_diagonal.c | Draws a diagonal line on the terminal 8-print_square.c | Prints a square from a given input size 9-fizz_buzz.c | Prints Fizz for multiples of 3, Buzz for multiples of 5, FizzBuzz for multiples of both 3 & 5 and the numbers otherwise starting from 1 to 100